ringcentral/ringcentral-api-docs/docs/basics/explorer.md

 Click the "Sign-in to try it out" button, and login to your developer account.
 When you are done, click the "Change App" button.

+!!! warning "Apps configured for JWT auth will not work"
+    Currently, apps configured for JWT authentication cannot be used to call to call the API from within the API Reference.
+Please select an app configured for the Auth code flow.

 <img src="../../../img/api-expl-change.png" class="img-fluid">

 Then select the app your created in the first step.